palkan/gem-check/src/pages/en.md

 - [ ] Follow the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-Ruby community is mature and there is a lot of best practices.
-The less people think writing the code with your library the better.
+Ruby community is mature, and there are a lot of best practices.
+The less people think when using your library, the better.

-For example, predicate methods (`smth?`) should return `true`/`false` and not something else (e.g. 0 and 1).
+For example, predicate methods (`smth?`) should return `true`/`false` and not something else (e.g., 0/1).
 But take a look at this example from Ruby core:

 ```ruby